One of my favorite memory verses is Micah 6:8:

-A donation of your Required Minimum Distribution (RMD), the amount you must receive from your traditional IRA annually after you reach age 70 ½, can also be done easily.
+A donation of your Required Minimum Distribution (RMD), the amount you must receive from your traditional IRA annually after you reach age 70 ½ (check with your adviser since that changed for some people in 2020), can also be done easily.
 But be aware that donations from a traditional IRA to a Foundation such as The Idlewild Foundation does not give you the same tax benefits as a donation to Idlewild Baptist Church.

 Before completing the beneficiary designation forms, please consult with your financial adviser and estate planner.
 However, please be aware that The Idlewild Foundation is available for consultation at no fee and we would love to help with decisions that benefit the kingdom of God.